Martin-Wasp Corp. (1919-1925)

 Emblems

-The Wasp on display at the Bennington Museum was one of the last cars built in 1925 and carries an unusual triangular radiator emblem mounted on a pyramid shaped block attached to the top of the radiator, as shown above and below.
+The Wasp on display at the Bennington Museum was one of the last cars built in 1925 and carries a similar, possibly identical, triangular radiator emblem mounted on a pyramid shaped block attached to the top of the radiator, see photos shown above at the top of this post and below.
 This Wasp radiator emblem is ultra rare.

-It is not clear whether all Wasp motor cars carried identical radiator emblems.
-The Wasp car on display at the Tupelo Auto Museum was one of the first set of Wasp cars built in 1921 and carries a crude triangular radiator emblem, see below.
-This Wasp radiator emblem is well worn and may have been a one-off emblem for this car made at a later date or was possibly a prototype emblem.
+The Wasp car on display at the Tupelo Auto Museum was one of the first set of Wasp cars built in 1921 and carries a crude triangular radiator emblem, see photos shown below.
+This Wasp radiator emblem is well worn and may have been a one-off emblem for this car made at a later date.
 If it is an original Wasp radiator emblem, it is ultra rare.

 The Wasp also had named hub emblems showing the wings of a wasp, see example shown below.
 This specific Wasp hub emblem is shown in Harry Pulfer's emblem reference collection with the hand-written annotation "When and where was this used?".
 This confirms that the hub emblem shown below is original but reproduction hub emblems were produced subsequently, so beware.